jchatel/quickmail-next-docs/email-accounts/buying-gmail-accounts-with-quickmail.md

 You can find it by going to **Emails** → click the email → find the **auto-warmer** tab.

 Emails not purchased with QuickMail don't have the auto-warmer tab.
 For those, you'll need to warm them up using [Mailflow.io](https://help.quickmail.com/deliverability/auto-warmer-for-non-quickmail-inboxes/) instead.

+## How to update my email account avatar?

+To update your email account avatar, go to **Emails** → click the email → Upload Avatar.